When we receive your report about a business or person, it's recorded in our database. After that, a number of things can happen to it:

-- If we need more information from you, we'll contact you, and hold your complaint open for one month to allow you to send us the information.
+- If we need more information from you, we'll contact you.

-- If the issue you have complained about potentially breaks one of the laws we enforce, we will review it alongside other recent complaints.
+- If the issue you have reported potentially breaches one of the laws we enforce, we will assess it and decide on an appropriate course of action.

-- If we decide that it doesn't in fact break any of the laws we enforce, we'll close the complaint.
+- If we decide that it doesn't in fact breach any of the laws we enforce, we'll close the report.

 - If you make a complaint about the Commerce Commission, it will be assigned to a manager to answer.
 See our Complaints Policy for more details.